WorldWideTelescope/wwt_api_client/docs/endpoints/constellations/patch-scene-_id.rst

   {
-    "text": $string?,  // New textual content for the scene "outgoing_url": $string?,  // New outgoing URL for the scene }
+    "text": $string?,  // New textual content for the scene "outgoing_url": $string?,  // New outgoing URL for the scene "place": $Place?, // New place information for the scene }

+For the definition of substructures such as ``Place``, see :ref:`endpoint-POST-handle-_handle-scene`.

 Response Structure